peterhinch/micropython-async/README.md

 # 1. The MicroPython uasyncio library

-This GitHub repository consists of the following parts:
+This GitHub repository consists of the following parts.
+Firstly a modified `fast_io` version of `uasyncio` offering some benefits over the official version.

+Secondly the following resources relevant to users of official or `fast_io`
+versions:
  * [A tutorial](./TUTORIAL.md) An introductory tutorial on asynchronous programming and the use of the uasyncio library (asyncio subset).
  * [Asynchronous device drivers](./DRIVERS.md).
 A module providing drivers for